christian-schlichtherle/fun-io/basic-usage.md

 import java.nio.file.Paths

 import global.namespace.fun.io.api.{Encoder, Store}
-import global.namespace.fun.io.bios.BIOS.{file, gzip}
+import global.namespace.fun.io.bios.BIOS.{buffer, file, gzip}
 import global.namespace.fun.io.jackson.Jackson.json
 import global.namespace.fun.io.scala.api._

 val store: Store = file(Paths get "hello-world.gz")
-val encoder: Encoder = json << gzip encoder store encoder encode "Hello world!"
+val encoder: Encoder = json << gzip << buffer << encoder store
+encoder encode "Hello world!"
 {% endhighlight %}

   </div>
 </div>

-The preceding code encodes the string `"Hello world!"` to JSON, compresses it using GZIP and writes the result to the file `hello-world.gz`.
+The preceding code encodes the string `"Hello world!"` to JSON, compresses it using GZIP, buffers and writes the result to the file `hello-world.gz`.
-Note that the expression `json().map(gzip())` actually _transforms_ the JSON codec with the GZIP filter into a new codec.
+Note that the expression `json().map(gzip()).map(buffer())` actually _transforms_ a JSON codec with a GZIP filter and a buffer filter into a new codec.
-In Scala, this expression can be more concisely written as `json << gzip`.
+In Scala, this expression can be more concisely written as `json << gzip << buffer` (note that the `<<` operator is associative).
 As you can see, the design concept still holds and the resulting code is only slightly more complex.

-Creating an encoder from a transformed codec and a store is nice, but what if you want to read back something from the store?
+Creating an encoder from a transformed codec and a store is nice, but what if you wanted to read back something from the store?
 In this case, it may be more appropriate to create a `ConnectedCodec` instead of an `Encoder` like so: